edezekiel/gatsby-netlify-blog/src/pages/posts/2020-03-17-Recursion-And-DOM-Nodes.md

 <h2>Reduce</h2>

 My solution makes use of the native JavaScript Array method <code>reduce</code>.
-As usual, [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) has great documention on this method.
+As usual, [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) has great documentation on this method.

 To summarize, the <code>reduce</code> method takes a callback function (a "reducer") and an initial value.